Nancy Hollister: Lieutenant governor

-Hollister was elected Ohio's 60th lieutenant governor in 1994 to replace incumbent lieutenant governor Mike DeWine, who was elected to the U.S. Senate.
+In 1994, Hollister was selected by Voinovich as his running mate to replace incumbent lieutenant governor Mike DeWine, who was running for the U.S. Senate.
+Her selection was thought to be beneficial for Voinovich, who had lost many counties downstate in 1990, and helpful for attracting women to the ticket.
+Her election in November made her the first woman to be elected Lieutenant Governor.
 Hollister would oversee several State and Local Government Commissions.
 These included the Governor's Office of Appalachia, the Governor's Workforce Development Board, the Ohio Department of Agriculture, the Ohio Bureau of Employment Services, the Ohio School-to-Work Initiative, the Office of Housing and Community Partnership, the Ohio Coal Development Office, and the Ohio Farmland Preservation Task Force.
+In 1998, she was inducted into the Ohio Women's Hall of Fame.

+1998 bid for Congress

+In 1996, Hollister began raising funds for a bid for Ohio Secretary of State in 1998.
+A bid to succeed Voinovich as governor was seen as complicated by Voinovich's implicit endorsement of Bob Taft for governor.
+In 1997, she began reconsidering and considered a bid for the 6th congressional district against incumbent Democrat Ted Strickland.
+On July 1, 1997, Hollister announced her intent to run for congress.
+In the primary, Hollister defeated former congressman Frank Cremeans by 4 points.
+She faced difficulty due to her moderate stances, but won out due to a divided conservative vote.
+The race was viewed as highly competitive, in part due to the fact that the district had ousted an incumbent every year since 1990.
+A big issue in the race was education, as the district contained some of the least affluent school districts in the state.
+Strickland supported more government funding in schools and hiring more teachers, whereas Hollister supported reducing the size of the Department of Education to give funds through block grants.
+Hollister received the endorsements of George Voinovich and John Boehner, and campaigned alongside House Speaker Newt Gingrich and Bob Dole.
+On November 3, 1998, Hollister was defeated by Strickland 57% to 43%.

 Governor of Ohio

-On November 3, 1998, as part of that year's midterm election, Governor George Voinovich was elected to the United States Senate, and Bob Taft was elected to the governorship.
-On the same day, Hollister ran for a seat in the United States House of Representatives, having defeated former Rep. Frank Cremeans for the Republican nomination, but she lost to incumbent Democrat Ted Strickland (who would later succeed Taft as governor).
+On the same day Hollister was defeated in her bid for the 6th congressional district seat, Governor George Voinovich was elected to the United States Senate, and Bob Taft was elected to the governorship.

 Voinovich resigned as governor on December 31, 1998 (so he could be sworn into the Senate three days later), and with that, Hollister became governor.
 Hollister became Ohio's first and to date only female governor.
 She only served 11 days in office - which would also make her Ohio's shortest-serving governor - as she was essentially finishing out Voinovich's term.
+During her transitory time in office, she signed a piece of legislation allowing farmers to sell land to local governments to ensure the land would remain farmland, and that local governments would pay the farmers dependent on land value.
 She was succeeded by Taft, whose term officially began on January 11, 1999.